modulargaming/modulargaming/modulargaming/item/guide/item/index.md

 ## Config

-Start by moving 'modulargaming/item/config/item.php' to 'application/config'.
+Start by copying 'modulargaming/item/config/item.php' to 'application/config'.

 Open the file and edit the image dimension settings so you can start adding your items in the admin.